artemchik12/LonghornMoney/README.md

 > [!CAUTION]
 > This project is no longer being actively developed.
 It may be incompatible with newer versions of the AT protocol and may introduce security risks.
-Use at your own risk.
+Use at your own discretion.

 # Longhorn Bluesky
 A third-party Bluesky client with a Windows Longhorn theme.